-My staff and I began to explore online resources that could help bereaved people fill this gap.
-Specifically, we sought information that could assist in managing their painful emotions, building resilience, and improving their mental health and well-being.
-We searched for information that would facilitate self-compassion and self-care and also provide strategies to help people stay connected to others.
-We also searched for personal stories of grief so that bereaved individuals would recognize that they are not alone.
+My team and I felt a strong call of action in response to the overwhelming mental health crisis we saw unfolding before us.
+We began to explore online resources that could help bereaved people manage their painful emotions, build resilience, and improve their mental health and well-being.
+We searched for information that would facilitate self-compassion and self-care.
+We also looked for personal stories of grief so that bereaved individuals would recognize that they are not alone.
 Our overall goal was to provide resources to empower those who are grieving.
-We reviewed hundreds of websites and were able to find over 80 that included material pertaining to grief and COVID-19.
 We selected the best of these resources and combined them into a comprehensive guide.

 We were heartened by the rich array of helpful resources that we discovered.
 Some sites provide information to assist people in processing their grief; for example, how to deal with feelings of anger or guilt.
 There are websites that address more specific issues, such as how to help children mourn the death of a grandparent.
 Other sites focus on the practical aspects of loss, such as how to cancel your loved one’s social media accounts.
 There is also material on how to help and comfort the bereaved, including the best and worst things to say to them.
 These resources are offered in a variety of formats including articles, blog posts, podcasts, support groups, videos, and webinars.

 We hope that this Guide will be useful to those who are navigating the bereavement process at this time.
 Please help us by sharing it with others who might benefit from it.
 Our goal is to make the Guide available to those in a variety of settings, including mental health practitioners, physicians and nurses, funeral directors, first responders, faith communities, and community agencies.